-Aetna modified CPB 0582 covering vertical expandable prosthetic titanium rib (VEPTR) procedures, effective December 4, 2025.
-Here's what billing teams need to know before submitting claims.
+Aetna modified CPB 0582 governing vertical expandable prosthetic titanium rib (VEPTR) coverage, effective December 4, 2025.
+Here's what billing teams need to know.

-Aetna, a CVS Health company, updated its titanium rib coverage policy under CPB 0582 in the Aetna system.
-The policy draws a hard line: VEPTR is medically necessary for thoracic insufficiency syndrome in skeletally immature patients — and experimental for scoliosis cases that don't also involve thoracic insufficiency syndrome.
-If your practice treats pediatric patients with complex chest wall or spinal conditions, this coverage policy directly affects your reimbursement and your exposure to claim denial.
+Aetna, a CVS Health company, updated its titanium rib coverage policy under CPB 0582 in Aetna's clinical policy bulletin system.
+The policy draws a hard line: VEPTR is medically necessary for thoracic insufficiency syndrome in skeletally immature patients — and experimental for scoliosis without it.
+If your practice or hospital bills for VEPTR procedures, the covered vs. non-covered distinction hinges entirely on whether thoracic insufficiency syndrome is documented in the record.
+Get that wrong, and you're looking at a claim denial.

 Quick-Reference Table